 Teo: We’ve got another acoustic set-up video coming out soon.

-Listen to the our full interview with Akemi and Teo on Soundcloud and other streaming platforms.
+Listen to the our full interview with Akemi and Teo on Spotify and other streaming platforms.

 Misha Notley is a London based multidisciplinary designer, art director and researcher who works primarily with, but not limited to, animation, photography and videography.
 Her work spans topics such as feminised labour and speculative futures.
 See more of her work on her website.